 Hey, all you steak lovers, this filet mignon with peppercorn sauce is something you have to make….like right now.
 No waiting for another day.
-This peppercorn sauce is killer.
+And, this peppercorn sauce is killer.
 Your steak will love it.

 Filet mignon is not something to take for granted.
 It’s an expensive piece of meat.
 Why not have a special peppercorn sauce to go over the top?
 You’ll wonder why you haven’t tried this before.